IBM/ibm-licensing-operator/README.md

 EOF
 ```

-6\. **Create a Subscription**
+7\. **Create a Subscription**

-The last piece that ties together all of the previous steps is creating a subscription for the Operator.
-A subscription is created for the operator that upgrades IBM Licensing Operator when needed.
+A subscription is created for the operator and is responsible for upgrades of IBM Licensing Operator when needed.

+a.
 Make sure GLOBAL_CATALOG_NAMESPACE has global catalog namespace value.

+b.
 Create the **Subscription** using the following command:

 ```yaml
 cat <<EOF | kubectl apply -f -